Larry Jordan

 Oct 30, 2022 by Larry Jordan, in The Way

-A friend told me that the earth is 6,000 years old, that dinosaurs and people lived at the same time, and that everyone and everything perished in the big flood.
 "I don't think so," I said.
-"We're at 8,000 feet right now.
+"We're at 8,000 feet here.
 Did the water get this high?
-Where did all of the water come from?
-Where did all of the water go?
+Where did the water come from?
+Where did the water go?
+How did the kangaroos travel to Australia (and nowhere else?)
 Why don't we find dinosaur bones in human bellies or human bones in dinosaur bellies?"

-You might see things differently.
+Of course, you might see things differently.
 You might be right.

 G-G809VYQ7CH